lrburle/ML_Assignment5/README.md

 # ML_Assignment5
 Bonus Assignment for CS5783.
 Problems 1-3 are complete.
-Did not do problem 4 (K-means).
+Did not complete problem 4 (K-means).